ssonkiya/ssonkiya.github.io/_posts/2017-11-27-On-High-Performance-R.md

 I had a working, short script that took XYZ seconds to run.
 While this may be fine if you only need to run it once, I needed to run it hundreds of time for simulations.
 My first attempt to do so ended about four hours after I started the code, with 400 simulations left to go, and I knew I needed to get some help.

 This post documents the iterative process of improving the performance of the function, reducing the time one iteration takes to run to XYZ time.
-I hope some of the lessons learned can help others optimize their code performance when needed.
-The first three are helpful for any languages, and the final two for R especially.

 ## The problem